 The transaction is for <non-recallable> transportation capacity on <Columbia Gas Transmission> Pipeline under the <FTS> Rate Schedule from <Primary Receipt Point> and <Primary Deliver Point>.

-Failure of Seller to post the Transaction in accordance with the Reference Pipeline’s Tariff or of Buyer to bid on the Transaction will result in payment of a penalty as set forth in the GTC.
-For purposes of determining the penalty under this Transaction only, the Gas Daily mid-point price used to calculate such penalty would be <Columbia Gas Appalachia> for the Receipt Location and <Transco Z6> for the Delivery Location.
+Failure of Seller to post the Transaction in accordance with the Reference Pipeline’s Tariff or of Buyer to bid on the Transaction will result in payment of damages as set forth in the GTC.
+For purposes of calculating the damages under this Transaction only, the Gas Daily mid-point price used to calculate the damages would be <Columbia Gas Appalachia> for the Receipt Location and <Transco Z6> for the Delivery Location.

 Other Terms: None